garrardkitchen/webapi/README.md

 ### Consider how to ensure security of the user information

-- Permissions to run and permissions to operation
+- Appropriate Permissions to invoke and permissions to operate (Least Privilege - POLP)
 - Use hashed password
 - Mask PII fields
 - Regularly recycle DB password